-- Embedded in the boundary is the concept of 4 different zones as defined by Jack Cohen's work with an emphasis on the first 0.25 miles. - These zones are based on infrastructure densities as described in a variety of papers and other recent CWPPs.
-These will be included in the literature cited. - The boundaries take advantage of topographic features; include community water sources identified by communities. - The purpose of the WUI is to help guide identification of fuels reduction/forest health projects, their design and prioritization, recognizing that there always will be more work to do than available funding. - The WUI boundary needs to be "elastic" with periodic reviews and updates (a 5-year interval was recommended). - The WUI boundary is simply a spatially explicit tool to help visualize potential strategies for reducing wildfire risk to communities and to track progress in meeting the goals of the CWPP.
+- The WUI boundary as defined by the community is to be used for assistance in planning for forest health related projects and fire safe activities. - The WUI boundary is based on current conditions and land use and should be updated as needed, using community input and the most current science. - The boundary is not intended to be used for community planning such as zoning, building codes and subdivision requests. - The boundary is not intended to be used by insurance agencies as a means for determining rates. - Embedded in the boundary is the concept of 4 different zones as defined by Jack Cohen's work with an emphasis on the first 0.25 miles. - These zones are based on infrastructure densities as described in a variety of papers and other recent CWPPs.
+These will be included in the literature cited. - The boundaries take advantage of topographic features and include community water sources identified by communities. - The purpose of the WUI is to help guide identification of fuels reduction/forest health projects, their design and prioritization, recognizing that there always will be more work to do than available funding. - The WUI boundary needs to be "elastic" with periodic reviews and updates (a 5-year interval was recommended). - The WUI boundary is simply a spatially explicit tool to help visualize potential strategies for reducing wildfire risk to communities and to track progress in meeting the goals of the CWPP.